Big Brothers Program

 The Big Brothers Program at St. Xavier High School began in the Fall of 1974.
 Since that time we have had the pleasure of working with thousands of children.
 The program pairs high school Juniors and Seniors with younger children, ages 8-12, who are in need of relationships with male role models.

-Approximately every other Saturday afternoon during the school year, the high school mentors pick-up their Little Brothers and together they meet the rest of the group at one of several fun and educational activities.
-These outing typically include activities such as a Xavier University basketball game, roller skating, hiking, a visit to the Cincinnati Children's Museum, the Cincinnati Zoo, and many other activities.
+Approximately every other Sunday afternoon during the school year, the high school mentors pick-up their Little Brothers and together they meet the rest of the group at one of several fun and educational activities.
+These outing typically include activities such as roller skating, hiking, a visit to the Cincinnati Children's Museum, the Cincinnati Zoo, and many other activities.
 At the conclusion of the day's activity, the student mentors return their Little Brothers to their homes.

-This volunteer service program helps to foster positive role models for children in need.
-The attitudes and values of the young children are most certainly influenced in their relationships with their Big Brothers.
-The high school mentors also benefit from their new friendships.
-They are exposed to new ideas and ways of living and they discover unique opportunities for leadership through interaction with their Little Brothers.
+This volunteer service program helps to foster positive role models for children.
+The high school mentors and little brothers also benefit from their new friendships.
 Attending each event and maintaining communication with their Little Brothers throughout the year are critical pieces in the success of this mentoring program.